termicoder/termicoder/README.md

 in the root folder of this repo run
 `pip install --editable . `
 notice the dot(.) in above command at the end
 Note: it is better to use virtualenv and pip3 (python3)
+to remove this package in root folder if reporun
+`python setup.py develop --uninstall`

 ### Autocomplete for bash
 **Method 1:**